patika-218-akbank-reactnative-bootcamp/assignment-1-akdenizburak/README.md

 # Homework 1
-### This is a simple Instragram Mobie Application clone.
+### This is a simple Instragram Mobile Application clone.
 It cludes only component, images and text.
 Non pressable and non redirecting another page.

 # Used Library
 * react-native-vector-icons /Octicons/MaterialIcons